Tracks and Options

 - Archaeology: The exploration of human prehistory through evidence of past human activities.
 See our brochure on the archaeology track here.

 - Biocultural Anthropology: The study of the evolution and adaptation of the human species, non-human primates, and modern human populations.

 - Sociocultural Anthropology: The study of culture broadly conceived, including language and symbolic systems, practices, and identities.

-In addition to these tracks there are also three formal options.
+In addition to these tracks there are also four formal options.
 Students must apply to be admitted to the Medical Anthropology and Global Health option and the Anthropology of Globalization option.
-The Archaeological Sciences option is non-competitive.
+The Archaeological Sciences and Human Evolutionary Biology options are non-competitive.
 The options are:

 - Medical Anthropology and Global Health: The study of topics relating to health, illness, and healing from sociocultural, biocultural, clinically applied, public health, and other related perspectives.
 Click here for the application form.